Brief History of Creamery House

 1798 and the Wexford Rebels

-During the 1798 invasion by the Wexford Rebels the house was occupied by Kane ( Wandesfords land agent and Yeoman ) and his family.
+During the 1798 invasion by the Wexford Rebels the house was occupied by Kane ( Wandesfordes land agent and Yeoman ) and his family.
 His two sisters sheltered in the cellars at the rear of the house while the house was set alight and burned above them.
-Subsequently during the trials of the Orangemen Kane was tried, found not guilty and released.
-After the rebellion Lady Anne Wandesford had the house rebuilt and around 1820 to 1830 the house was occupied by Ryan.
+Subsequently during the trials of the Orangemen, Kane was tried, found not guilty and released.
+After the rebellion Lady Anne Wandesforde had the house rebuilt and around 1820 to 1830 the house was occupied by Ryan.

-After the rebellion Lady Anne Wandesford had the house rebuilt and around 1820 to 1830 the house was occupied by Ryan.
-Between 1900 and 1913 the house was used as the Castlecomer “Basket Factory” where locally grown willow branches were hand woven to form baskets and prams etc. A copy of the brochure for the Prams, Baskets etc can be found below
+After the rebellion Lady Anne Wandesforde had the house rebuilt and around 1820 to 1830 the house was occupied by Ryan.
+Between 1900 and 1913 the house was used as the Castlecomer “Basket Factory” where locally grown willow branches were hand woven to form baskets and prams etc. A copy of the brochure from Castlecomer Basket and Parm Factory can be viewed at Creamery House

-Some time after that Richard Henry Wandesford sold the house and the present yard which was then a 3.5 acre walled garden to Castlecomer Co-operative creamery.
+Some time after that R.H.
+Prior-Wandesforde sold the house and the present yard which was then a 3.5 acre walled garden to Castlecomer Co-operative creamery.
 Subsequently the Creamery was sold in 2000.

 2000 - NOW